 OK, so we all know about the most obvious way to become an educator:

-Obtaining an undergraduate degree that includes completing an accredited teacher preparation program, ultimately leading to licensure from your state’s board of education.
+Obtaining an undergraduate degree that includes completing a teacher preparation program, ultimately leading to licensure from your state’s board of education.

-Hundreds of accredited colleges and university offer blended degree and educator prep programs to that end.
+Hundreds of accredited colleges and universities offer blended degree and educator prep programs to that end.
 The process of getting certified by your state usually entails passing an examination, such as a state test or Praxis exams.
 There’s usually a student teaching component required, too.

 Depending on the state you want to teach in, however, there are other state-approved alternative routes to certification available to you.

-Here are two other ways you can get certified to teach in the US (other than a tradiionial educator preparation program as part of your undergraduate degree).
+Here are two other ways you can get certified to teach in the US (other than a traditional educator preparation program as part of your undergraduate degree).

 1. Get your master’s degree in education/teaching.

 There are two main options here: a Master of Arts in Teaching and a Master of Education.
-Of the course, the downsides are obvious - the cost of graduate school is high, you’ll need to prepare for the GRE and commit to a couple of years of full-time study.
+Of course, the downsides are obvious - the cost of graduate school is high, you’ll need to prepare for the GRE and commit to a couple of years of full-time study.
 In short, it’s not an option that’s viable for everyone.
 The bonus is that you’ll often have a higher starting salary. when you do finally qualify as a teacher.

 2. Enter an alternative certification program.

 As the name implies, alternative certification programs are an alternative to traditional, degree-based teacher certification programs.
-They’re specially designed for people who decide to teach in a K-12 public school settng after completing their bachelor’s degree in an unrelated field.
+They’re specially designed for people who decide to teach in a K-12 public school setting after completing their bachelor’s degree in an unrelated field.

 Those who earn an alternative teaching certification usually teach in the subject area in which they majored in.
 Once you’ve completed your alternative teacher certification program, you can then apply with the department of education in the state you want to teach in for a teaching role.